Writing your own Scene file

 .
 In this file, start by adding the following line:

-You can replace 1.4 with the version of the specification you want to use, by referring to the support listing.
+You can replace 1.4 with the version of the specification you want to use, by referring to .

 This tells Spatial Creator that the file is a Scene file and that it is using version 1.2 of the specification.
 Indicating the version helps Spatial Creator know how to process the file.